TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Guide/UsingStdWrap/HeedTheOrder/Index.rst

-The single most important thing to know about `stdWrap` is that all properties are parsed/executed exactly in the order in which they appear in the :ref:`TypoScript Reference <stdwrap>`, no matter in which order you have set them in your TypoScript template.
+The single most important thing to know about `stdWrap` is that all properties are parsed/executed exactly in the order in which they appear in the :ref:`TypoScript Reference <stdwrap>`, no matter in which order you have set them in your TypoScript record.

 Let's consider this example: